google/neuroglancer/docs/user-guide/annotation_shaders.rst

 ------------------
 As with other elements of neuroglancer, one can write custom GLSL code to control the way annotations are rendered on the screen.
-Complete technical documentation about how to set control different aspects of the annotations can be found here (TODO: ADD LINK).
+Technical documentation about how to set control different aspects of the annotations
+`Can be found here <https://github.com/google/neuroglancer/blob/master/src/annotation/rendering.md>`_

+.

 This guide is a more gentle introduction to GLSL that will guide you through developing your first annotation shader code,